leaherb/myfitnesspal-diary-parser/README.md

 People interested in independently analyzing MFP data need to be able to extract diary data in a usable format.

-MyFitnessPal  offers an API for extracting data, and there are a number of github repositories to access that API.
+MyFitnessPal  offers an API for extracting data, and there are a number of github repositories that help access that API.
 However, the API is only available to **premium paid account** holders.

 Fortunately, MFP provides **free-account** holders with an option to download their diary to an HTML file.